Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Alec from Capterra

-HubSpot — Best Klaviyo Alternative for CRM Features
+HubSpot — Enterprise Klaviyo Alternative with CRM

 HubSpot has always positioned itself as more than just an email platform and when you try it out, you can see why.
 It’s a full suite: CRM, marketing automation, customer service, and even a website builder rolled into one system.
+It offers excellent social media integration capabilities, too.

-Pricing: Starts at $18/month for up to 1,000 marketing contacts | Free plan available.
+HubSpot Pricing: Starts at $18/month for up to 1,000 marketing contacts | Free Plan available.

 Using HubSpot feels smoother than you’d expect given how much it offers.
-The interface is clean, logical, and built with beginners in mind.
+The intuitive interface is clean, logical, and built with beginners in mind.
 However, once you start clicking around, the sheer volume of features can get overwhelming.

 Building basic email campaigns was easy with the free plan.
 However, when it came to building behavior-based automations for ecommerce like abandoned carts, post-purchase upsells, and loyalty campaigns, HubSpot started to show limits as advanced features were gated behind expensive plans.